 Amy Johnson in Jason

-Johnson went on to set many other records, some with her husband Jim Mollison, whom she married in 1932 (they divorced in 1938).
-When war broke out in 1939, Johnson joined the Air Transport Auxiliary, a group of experienced pilots who could not serve in the RAF.
-On a routine flight on 5th January 1941, Johnson crashed into the River Thames and drowned.
+Amy went on to set many other records, some with her husband Jim Mollison, whom she married in 1932 (they divorced in 1938).
+When war broke out in 1939, Amy joined the Air Transport Auxiliary, a group of experienced pilots who could not serve in the RAF.
+On a routine flight on 5th January 1941, Amy Johnson crashed into the River Thames and drowned.
 Her body was never recovered.

 Katherine Johnson in 1966